Characters of the Fatal Fury series: B. Jenet

 B. Jenet (B・ジェニー, B Jenī), real name Jenet Behrn (ジェニー・バーン, Jenī Bān), is the leader of a group of pirates known as the Lillien Knights.
 Jenet entered the Maximum Mayhem to rob Kain R. Heinlein of anything valuable he might be keeping in his mansion.
 In her ending, she passes out amidst the destruction of Kain's mansion after defeating him.
 Her crew saves her from being trapped under the rubble, but fails to secure any of the treasure they had been looking for.
 She decides to stay in South Town for some time, leading her to participate in the new King of Fighters tournament in City of the Wolves for another chance at Kain's fortune.

 In The King of Fighters Maximum Impact 2, her parents are revealed to be incredibly wealthy; she formed the Lillien Knights when she became bored of her tedious lifestyle.
 Before the start of the tournament, she attends a party in her otherwise occupied parents' place.
 While there, the son of the host attempts (and fails quite miserably) to impress her with his paltry skills in Savate.
 Although Jenet is rather repulsed by his arrogance and embarrassing lack of skill, she learns from him that the King of Fighters tournament is being held once again.
 After her Lillien Knights knock the man unconscious and rob his father, Jenet decides to join the tournament in hopes of winning the prize money.
-She is voiced by Rei Saitō in Japanese, and by Gina Rose in the English version of KOF: MI2.

-Jenet is very comfortable around men, and her win quotes and prefight and postfight animations express that she doesn't seem very serious about fighting.
+Jenet is very comfortable around men, and her win quotes and prefight and postfight animations express that she does not seem very serious about fighting.
 In The King of Fighters XI, she was in the tournament for monetary gain strictly, and she enters with Tizoc and Gato to form the Fatal Fury/Mark of the Wolves team.

 Her fighting style, the LK (Lillien Knights) arts, is similar to savate, a French form of kickboxing.
 Her moves are mostly made up of attacks by swooping her dress (in moves such as specials "The Hind" and "Crazy Ivan" and Super Special Move "Aurora") and she is able to control the wind (being reflected in her projectile attack "Buffrass" and her Super Special Move "Too Many Torpedoes").
 Her Super Special Leader Move "An Oi Madamoiselle" sees her take off her left shoe and beat her opponent with it.

 Her appearance consists of a purple dress with a skull and crossbones, red fingerless gloves, a red belt with gold lining, and blonde hair, along with stiletto heels as used in "An Oi Madamoiselle".